 An Open Label Randomized Phase 1 Pharmacokinetic Study of Dapivirine Gel Administered Rectally to HIV-1 Seronegative Adults

-Protocol Chair: Study Product: Ken Ho, MD Dapivirine Gel (0.05%) Date of First Enrollment: 31 May 2018 Total Enrolled/Expected: 7/16 Evaluable Participants as of 8/21/18 Current Status: Enrolling
+Protocol Chair: Ken Ho, MD

+Study Product: • Dapivirine Gel (0.05%)

+Date of First Enrollment:31 May 2018Close to Accrual2 November 2018Total Enrolled/Expected:16/16 EvaluableCurrent Status:Closed to follow-up

+Primary Objective:
-• To characterize the systemic and compartmental pharmacokinetics of dapivirine 0.05% gel applied rectally by two different methods

-Summary: Intermittent dosing of a rectal microbicide gel associated with sexual activity may be a more feasible strategy for long-term usage.
+To characterize the systemic and compartmental pharmacokinetics of dapivirine 0.05% gel applied rectally by two different methods Summary: Intermittent dosing of a rectal microbicide gel associated with sexual activity may be a more feasible strategy for long-term usage.
 Data are needed on the pharmacokinetics, safety, and acceptability of applying dapivirine gel as a lubricant in at-risk men who have sex with men (MSM) and transgender females who have sex with men.

-MTN-033 participants will administer a single dose of dapivirine gel (DPV 0.05%) in each study sequence.
-Participants will be randomized to one of two product application sequences.
-Product sequences include the application of a single dose of study product via applicator (2.5 g) and administration of up to 10 g of dapivirine gel applied via a coital simulation device (to simulate receptive anal intercourse); order of administration will be randomly selected.
-A washout period is planned between each product application visit.
-This design allows for the collection of valuable pharmacokinetic (PK) data from those exposed to a single dose of dapivirine gel rectally (which may be representative of episodic or coital dosing) with and without the use of a coital simulation device.
+MTN-033 participants administered a single dose of dapivirine gel (DPV 0.05%) in each study sequence.
+Participants were randomized to one of two product application sequences.
+Product sequences included the application of a single dose of study product via applicator (2.5 g) and administration of up to 10 g of dapivirine gel applied via a coital simulation device (to simulate receptive anal intercourse); order of administration was randomly selected.
+A washout period occurred between each product application visit.
+This design allowed for the collection of valuable pharmacokinetic (PK) data from those exposed to a single dose of dapivirine gel rectally (which may be representative of episodic or coital dosing) with and without the use of a coital simulation device.
 The ideal coital-dosing regimens for dapivirine gel applied rectally are not yet known.
-It is anticipated that this study will enroll the target sample size by Q4 2018, and each participant will be followed for approximately one month.
+The study enrolled 16 participants from between May-November 2018; follow-up was completed on December 5, 2018.
 Clinical Research Site: USA University of Pittsburgh CRS

-MTN-034 (REACH)

-A Phase 2a Crossover Trial Evaluating the Safety of and Adherence to a Vaginal Matrix Ring Containing Dapivirine and Oral Emtricitabine/Tenofovir Disoproxil Fumarate in an Adolescent and Young Adult Female Population

-Protocol Chair: Protocol Co-Chairs: Study Product: Gonasagrie Nair, MBChB, MPH Connie Celum, MD, MPH and Kenneth Ngure, PhD Dapivirine (25 mg) Vaginal Ring Emtricitabine (FTC)/Tenofovir (TDF) 200 mg/300 mg Tablet (Truvada®) Target Sample Size: 300 Evaluable Participants Current Status: Pending
+MTN-034 (REACH) A Phase 2a Crossover Trial Evaluating the Safety of and Adherence to a Vaginal Matrix Ring Containing Dapivirine and Oral Emtricitabine/Tenofovir Disoproxil Fumarate in an Adolescent and Young Adult Female Population Protocol Chair: Gonasagrie Nair, MBChB, MPH Protocol Co-Chairs: Connie Celum, MD, MPH and Kenneth Ngure, PhD Study Product: • Dapivirine (25 mg) Vaginal Ring • Emtricitabine (FTC)/Tenofovir (TDF) 200 mg/300 mg Tablet (Truvada®) Target Sample Size:300 EvaluableCurrent Status:Open to accrual Primary Objectives: